 1. Polyphenols May Benefit Heart Health

-Anthocyanins, a type of polyphenol found in variety of different reds ingredients, such as blueberries, raspberries, black beans, tart cherries, beets, red apples, pomegranate, raisins, prunes, and eggplant have shown to improve heart health, by efficiently reducing blood pressure and cholesterol through their powerful anti-inflammatory effects.
+Anthocyanins, a type of polyphenol found in a variety of different reds ingredients, such as blueberries, raspberries, black beans, tart cherries, beets, red apples, pomegranate, raisins, prunes, and eggplant have shown to improve heart health, by efficiently reducing blood pressure and cholesterol through their powerful anti-inflammatory effects.

 Antioxidants help protect your body from detrimental environmental factors, known as free radicals which can cause cellular damage.
-Researchers believe that polyphenols may provide cardiovascular health benefits largely due to the antioxidant properties, which can reduce inflammation.
+Researchers believe that polyphenols may provide cardiovascular health benefits largely due to their antioxidant properties, which can reduce inflammation.

 2. Polyphenols May Lower Blood Sugar

 Apples contain flavonoids, a certain type of polyphenol.
 Several studies have shown that apples may lower the risk of contracting type 2 diabetes.
-In fact, a comprehensive review of apples and their relation to human health, found that eating 2-6 apples per week, reduced the risk of diabetes by 28% [R].
-In a large ongoing trial, The Women’s Health Study, flavonoid intake was also associated with risk of diabetes and related markers of insulin resistance and inflammation [R].
+In fact, a comprehensive review of apples and their relation to human health found that eating 2-6 apples per week, reduced the risk of diabetes by 28% [R].
+In a large ongoing trial, The Women’s Health Study, flavonoid intake was also associated with the risk of diabetes and related markers of insulin resistance and inflammation [R].

 Interestingly enough, cocoa extract is rich in polyphenolic compounds specifically flavonoids and epicatechins.
 Eating dark chocolate or supplementing cocoa extract is linked to improved insulin resistance by reducing oxidative stress.
 When epicatechins is absorbed by the body, it activates an insulin signaling pathway, which causes a mild increase in glucose uptake.
 Increased glucose uptake helps the body uptake sugar from the blood more effectively [R